Adventures in Clean

 The event will centre around personal therapeutic development sessions.
-Everyone who attends will be facilitated by one of us for at least one session on a topic of their choice.
+Everyone who attends will be facilitated by one or two of us for at least one session on a topic of their choice.
 If personal development is your main purpose for attending, you’ll be able to gain from several sessions over the course of the weekend.
-We’ll be using Clean Language, Symbolic Modelling, Clean Space and Emergent Knowledge to facilitate your personal journey of insight, clarity and change.
+We’ll be using Clean Language, Symbolic Modelling, Clean Space, Emergent Knowledge and the Whirly Gig to facilitate your personal journey of insight, clarity and change.

 Between your own development sessions, you can reflect, write, draw, walk, talk with other participants, observe others’ sessions, ask questions or coach someone else and be supervised by one of us.
 There will be several things going at once.
-At times we will work in pairs, observing and asking each other modelling questions to learn more about how we each work.
-You’ll be able to observe all of this and to ask them your own modelling questions during the debrief sessions.
+We will often work in pairs, observing and asking each other modelling questions to learn more about how we each work.
+You’ll be able to observe all of this and to ask us your own modelling questions during the debrief sessions.
 This includes modelling what was happening in the facilitator’s mind as they were working with the client as well as modelling the unfolding structure of the session and the client’s journey.

 Please note that this is a group event and all sessions will open for everyone to observe and participate.
 Everyone who attends the event will be expected to take part in at least one personal development session.

 What is Clean Language?